aad's Calendialing Topic (Until Returns Diminish)

 Changes

-I’m thinking introducing some structure to my mornings may be an interesting example.
+I’m thinking introducing some structure to my mornings may be an interesting experiment.
 My current morning window is ~1–1.5 hours, 4-5 days of the week.
 On short mornings, block 1 goes to meta, and I pick one of study or venture for block 2.

 I’ll add another time-based goal “venture.”
 Gently at 5 mins/week, since I’m still busy building up buffer with study goals.